vmware-archive/graphite-nozzle/README.md

 # graphite-nozzle

 This library consumes events off the Cloud Foundry Firehose, processes them, and then sends them off to a StatsD endpoint.
+Note that it is still being developed and shouldn't be considered production-ready.

 ## Getting Started